varshagiri/TRGN-510---Final-Project-/README.md

 APOE3 is the most common allele and does not influence the Alzheimer's risk.

-APOE4 increases the risk of Alzheimer's diseases.
+APOE4 increases the risk of Alzheimer's disease.
 Having only one copy of e4 increases the risk by 2-3 times; while having two e4 alleles increases risk by 12 times.

 The APOE alleles are defined by two genetic variants in the gene, rs429358 and rs7412.
 Chromosome number and position of both rs429358 and rs7412 can be obtained from https://www.ncbi.nlm.nih.gov/snp/rs429358#variant_details and https://www.ncbi.nlm.nih.gov/snp/rs7412#variant_details respectively: